jeffvan98/aks-private-cluster-example/readme.md

 1. The first template deploys a secure AKS baseline cluster.
 2. The second template deploys a secure instance of Redis.
 Redis is intended to be used with the AKS cluster.
 3. The first shell script deploys ingress-nginx ingress controller.
 This is to be run once.
-4. The second shell screipt deploys oauth2-proxy.
+4. The second shell script deploys oauth2-proxy.
 This is to be run once per security domain (applicaition) on the cluster

 # Secure AKS Template